Airport Express Line (Delhi Metro): Rolling stock

-Eight six-car trains supplied by CAF Beasain were imported from Spain.
+Eight six-car trains supplied by CAF were imported from Spain.
 CAF holds 5% equity in DAMEPL, a holding company Spice Commerce and Trade Pvt.
 Ltd. holds 65% equity and Reliance Infrastructure holds the remaining 30%.
 The trains on this line are of a premium standard and have in-built noise reduction features for a noise-free ride with padded fabric seats.
 The trains are fitted with an event recorder which can withstand high levels of temperature and impact and the wheels have flange lubrication system for less noise and better riding comfort.

 Based on the consultancy by MTR, the interior design of the rolling stock is highly similar to that of Hong Kong's Airport Express line, which uses very similar trains.

 Tracks

 To ensure safety, the tracks are fitted with RHEDA-2000 signalling technology, which theoretically allows trains to travel at up to 350 km/h (nearly three times the actual maximum speed of current trains).
 The entire 22.7 km route is ballast-less track, which costs 40–50% more than normal train tracks, but does not take longer to lay than traditional tracks.
 The rails rest on rubber pads on the concrete sleepers for less noise.

-The 7 km elevated section from Buddha Jayanti Park to Mahipalpur has been built with 25 m long girders for the first time in India.
+The 7.0 km elevated section from Buddha Jayanti Park to Mahipalpur has been built with 25 m long girders for the first time in India.
 The 504 girders weigh 120 tons each and were cast in Mahipalpur and transported on 35 m long trailers with 64 tyres.

 Check-in and cloak room facility

 The line has the first check in facility outside an airport in South Asia.

 Passengers flying with Air India and Vistara which use T3 terminal as base of operations can check in at the New Delhi Metro Station.
 The check-in can be done anytime before 6 hours to 2 and half hours before departure time.
-Passengers flying for international flights also started checking in as this facility from 22 February 2012, however that has been stopped since COVID.
+Passengers flying for international flights also started checking in at this facility from 22 February 2012, however that has been stopped since COVID.

 Cloak room facilities are available as well, with rates beginning at Rs 50 for the first 4 hours for luggage weighing less than 20 kilograms, to Rs 350 for 24 hours for luggage weighing more than 30 kilograms.